-You can construct a MapPermission object by passing the fully qualified ObjectGrid map name (in format [ObjectGrid_name].[ObjectMap_name]) and the permission string or integer value.
+You can construct a MapPermission object by passing the fully qualified ObjectGrid map name (in format [ObjectGrid\name].[ObjectMap\name]) and the permission string or integer value.
 A permission string can be a comma-delimited string of the previous permission strings such as read, insert, or it can be all.
-A permission integer value can be any previously mentioned permission integer constants or a mathematical value of several integer permission constants, such as MapPermission.READ | MapPermission.WRITE.
+A permission integer value can be any previously mentioned permission integer constants or a mathematical value of several integer permission constants, such as MapPermission.READ|MapPermission.WRITE.

 The authorization occurs when an ObjectMap or JavaMap method is called.
-The eXtreme Scale runtime checks different permissions for different methods.
+The run time checks different permissions for different methods.
 If the required permissions are not granted to the client, an AccessControlException results.